Himanshu369/Devops-Assignment-Bytelearn/README.md

 # Bytelearn assignment.
-Flask app packaged under a docker images.
+Flask app packaged under a docker image then deploy on heroku.